 Southern Illinois U (Radio-TV production)

 Technical School (Other)

-An initial get-acquainted meeting is free.
+An initial get-acquainted meeting is free (if we get into real tutoring, then there will be a charge).
 You see who I am, what kind of person I am, and what kind of tutor I will be; I see where you are in the subject you are having trouble with.
 You get to evaluate me without obligation or cost.